wp-plugins/tumblr-widget-for-wordpress/readme.txt

 Tumblr Widget allows you to display the contents of a Tumblr in any widget-enabled area of your WordPress blog.
 You can import all Tumblr posts or specify certain categories (photo, link, quotation, etc.) to display.

+If you find this plugin useful, send me an email and let me know where you're using it!
+I'm also available for custom WordPress development projects. gabe.roth@gmail.com

 **Controls**

 + *Title:* The title you want to appear above the Tumblr on your WordPress page.
 Leave blank if you like.